andamira/devela/README.md

 ---

-> A multi-domain development layer
+> A cohesive development layer

 *devela* is a modular foundation for easing development across diverse domains.